 Note: The plots are smoothed according to the function selected from the "Smoothing" menu on the right.
 Setting the smoothing window size to 1 turns off smoothing.

-If a negative dataset has been supplied then two lines are drawn for each motif representing both datasets.
-The normal dataset is plotted with a single unbroken line whereas the negative dataset is plotted with a dashed line.
+If a negative dataset has been supplied then two curves are drawn for each motif, one for each dataset.
+The distribution of the motif in the primary dataset is plotted with a single unbroken curve, whereas the distribution in the negative dataset is plotted with a dashed curve.

 This shows a listing of all motifs currently plotted on the graph.